junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 But he has to say it.
 Sooner or later.

 Dean swallows hard.
 There are blades in his throat.
 Every swallow, every syllable, the words are cutting him anew.
-Bleeding never stop.
+Bleeding never stops.
 Wounds that will never heal again.

 They already know the answer.
 Just by looking at him.
 The mess he is.
 But he has to say it. *Cas is...
 Cas...* He chokes at the thought. *Cas is gone.*